SERENITY, SIMIANS & SINGHAS

 selection of Hong Kong's 240 species of butterflies.
 Yet, there are many other animals waiting to be spotted in the dense woodlands and over

-the water.
-Tall trees line most of the walk but we will, occasionally, emerge into the open to enjoy great panoramas, most of which will be
+Tall trees line most of the walk but we will, occasionally, emerge into the open to enjoy great panoramas, most of which will be devoid of

-devoid of buildings.
-Indeed, there will be times when you could be forgiven for believing that you had been secretly transported to another
+buildings.
+Indeed, there will be times when you could be forgiven for believing that you had been secretly transported to another country.
+Only

 Using a combination of gently climbing paved roads, rough hiking trails and level gravel jogging paths, we pass families of the aforementioned

 macaques as we link the Kowloon and Shing Mun Reservoirs and the tranquil woodlands of the country parks with the dormitory town of Tai

 Po, where we suggest ending the hike with a well-deserved Thai lunch.